chet-cloud/300main_kiosk_app/README.md

     # 1. update version number, "version": "0.8.4" -> "version": "0.8.5", then:

     # 2. update the package to github release page
+    # export GH_TOKEN=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+    # or $Env:GH_TOKEN = "xxxxxxxxxxxxxxxx"
     npm run publish-win # will create pre-publish tag

-    # 3. update pre-publish to publish, the running application will update automatically
+    # 3. update pre-publish to publish in github release page, the running application will update automatically
     ```